cecileane/computingtools/pages/notes0922.md

 Hint: first exclude non-nucleotide lines, then (pipe) find lines with anything other than A, C, G or T (and other than a, c, g, t).

+Explanation of output: Y means pYrimidine: either C or T.
+Y is used to denote uncertainty, here, about the exact base.

 <!--
 ```shell
 grep -v "^>" tb1.fasta | grep --color -i "[^ATCG]"
 ```
-Y is for pYrimidine bases: C or T.

 -->

 beginning/end of lines, and escaping special characters: